top of page

 About

-During 2023, along with engagements with orchestras in Argentina and Chile, she made her debut in Mexico with the Orquesta del Estado de México and she conducted opera in Italy for the first time at the Teatro delle Muse in Ancona.
-In the same year she conducted Ballet for the first time at the Konzert und Theater St. Gallen for his 2022/23 season.
+During the 2023 season, Natalia was invited by Teatro Colón in Argentina to serve as assistant conductor for main opera productions and guest conductor for various chamber opera projects.
+She also made her debut with the Orquesta Filarmónica de Buenos Aires.
+That same year, alongside engagements with orchestras in Argentina and Chile, she made her debut in Mexico with the Orquesta del Estado de México and conducted her first opera in Italy at the Teatro delle Muse in Ancona.
+She also led a ballet production at Konzert und Theater St. Gallen during their 2022/23 season.

 Natalia Salinas HD 3_edited_edited_edite